 - Provides engagement insights to see who’s watched your video.

 - Lets you add calls-to-action like links to reference resources.

 - Offers a desktop app and a Chrome extension.

-Offers a free plan that supports up to 50 creators.
-Its paid plans start at $10/user per month.
+Offers a free plan.
+Its paid plans start at $12.50/user per month with an annual commitment.

 14. Evernote for notes and ideation